 Two major assessments will be given.
-The first assessment will be given as your Midterm and the second will be given as your Final examination.
-The exams will consist of multiple choice, true-false, and short answer/essay items.
+The first assessment will be given as your Midterm (60 pts.) and the second will be given as your Final examination (60 pts).
+The exams will consist of multiple choice, truefalse, and short answer/essay items.
 (SLO 6, SLO 14, SLO 16).
+Additionally, you will take two exams based on the AATBS study materials, worth 15 points each (total 30 pts).
+These exams will consist of multiple choice items.

-7. Weekly Chapter Quizzes:
+6. Weekly Chapter Quizzes:

-Each week students will take a chapter quiz on the Mindtap online platform.
-Weekly quizzes are due by 11:59pm on due date.
-Once the weekly due date is past, the window will close and the quiz will no longer be available.
-Students will have two attempts to take the quiz for weekly credit.
+Each week students will take a chapter quiz on the MindTap online platform.
+Weekly quizzes are due by Sunday at 11:59pm on due date.
+Once the weekly due date is past, the window will close, and the quiz will no longer be available.
+Students will have two attempts to take the guiz for weekly credit.

-8. Discussion Boards:
+7. Discussion Boards:

 Students will be given the opportunity to take part in Discussion Board (DB) Q & A's throughout the course.
 The class Discussion Board offers a platform where students can introduce one another to their virtual classmates, ask questions, get clarifications, or deepen their learning on specific topics and areas of the course.
-DB's are not graded for this course.
-However, they are a very useful resource and a way for students to engage with the instructor and with one another throughout the semester.
-(Typical DB posts might include: Introduce Yourself, APA Help, Ideas for Field Report, Do's and Don'ts, etc...).
+DB's are not graded for this course, however, they are a component of your course participation grade.
+Therefore, failure to participate in discussion boards will result in a reduction of any or all participation points, which can significantly lower one's overall grade in the course (see participation score rubric).
+Discussion boards are a useful resource and a way for students to engage with the instructor and with one another throughout the semester.
+(Typical DB posts might include: Introduce Yourself, APA Help, Ideas for Field Report, Do's and Don'ts, etc.).
 Please follow the Netiquette - General Guidelines found on Canvas when posting on DB.

-9. Practice Items:
+8. Practice Items:

 This course offers several supplemental yet important practice items that help bring the topics of ethics and professional orientation to life in this online course format.
-Students will be assigned weekly audio lectures, Ethics in Action videos, and various online case study scenarios via the Mindtap platform.
-These are not graded, however they are required and will build upon the readings and the assignments for this course.
+Students will be assigned weekly audio lectures, Ethics in Action videos, and various online case study scenarios via the MindTap platform.
+These are not graded; however, they are required and will build upon the readings and the assignments for this course.
+The instructor will have MindTap access to each student's activity and statistics for these practice items and will be a component of the course participation grade.
+Therefore, failure to complete the MindTap practice items will result in a reduction of any or all participation points, which can significantly lower one's overall grade in the course (see participation score rubric).
 Further, these supplemental assignments will strengthen general understanding of the complex nature of ethics in the counseling profession.
 It is strongly recommended that these practice items are completed before taking the weekly quizzes.
-The instructor will have Mindtap access to each student's activity and statistics for theses practice items and will be a component of the course participation grade.